 Masterclasses are a highly enriching learning experience for music teachers wishing to develop their own approach to teaching music, as well as a fantastic shared activity to attend with their own music students.

 At each Masterclass, teachers will be able to observe a variety of teaching techniques employed by the mentors to enhance the student's playing.

 In NSW, attendance at a Musica Viva Masterclass is recognised as professional development for teachers.
 All applicable Masterclasses are listed on the Board of Studies, Teaching and Educational Standards website.

 Masterclasses are also well-paired with attendance at a corresponding International Concert Season concert, enhancing the concert experience and vice versa.

-Musica Viva’s Masterclass program is supported by principal patrons Stephen Johns & Michele Bender, the Sydney Conservatorium Association (NSW), Lyn Hamill & Ian Dover (Queensland), Wesfarmers Arts (Western Australia), Anonymous Donor (South Australia), Mary Turner OAM (Newcastle).
+Musica Viva’s Masterclass program is supported by principal patrons Stephen Johns & Michele Bender, the Sydney Conservatorium Association (NSW), Lyn Hamill & Ian Dover (Queensland), Wesfarmers Arts (Western Australia), Anonymous Donor (South Australia), and the late Mary Turner OAM (Newcastle).